Congressional District # 01

 EPA began a Superfund remedial investigation/feasibility study (RI/FS) at the site in June 2009.
 The RI Report and FS Report for the residential portion of the site were finalized in 2012.

-On November 30, 2012, EPA issued a Record of Decision (ROD) for Operable Unit 1 of the USS Lead Site.
-The ROD selected a cleanup plan for the residential portion of the site.
+On November 30, 2012, EPA issued a Record of Decision (ROD) for Operable Unit 1 of the USS Lead Site, in which EPA selected a cleanup plan for the residential portion of the site.
 The selected remedy includes excavation and off-site disposal of soil with lead concentrations exceeding 400 milligrams per kilogram (mg/kg) and arsenic concentrations exceeding 26 mg/kg, to a maximum depth of 2 feet.
 At industrial or commercial properties, EPA will clean up lead that exceeds 800 mg/kg.
 EPA estimates that approximately 53% of the properties in the area (roughly 723 of 1,271 properties) will require cleanup.

 EPA worked with the East Chicago government to gain access to the residential properties within the site area.
 EPA held a number of public meetings during the pre-remedial work for USS Lead (before the site was placed on the National Priorities List) and will hold more meetings throughout the Superfund process.

-EPA released the Proposed Plan for Operable Unit 1 of the USS Lead Site for public comment on July 12, 2012.
-At the request of the City of East Chicago, Indiana, EPA extended the public comment period for thirty days until September 12, 2012.
+EPA released the Proposed Plan for Operable Unit 1, the residential area, for public comment on July 12, 2012.
+At the request of the City of East Chicago, EPA extended the public comment period for 30 additional days until September 12, 2012.
 EPA held a public meeting in East Chicago on July 25, 2012, to describe the Proposed Plan and answer questions about the different cleanup alternatives.
 EPA's responses to the public comments are contained in the November 2012 ROD, which is available at the site information repositories.

 Property ReuseThe former USS Lead facility is not in reuse.
 Areas north of the facility are in residential use.